-The demographic characteristics of the 18 AR subjects enrolled in the PK Study are provided in Table 2.
+The demographic characteristics of the 18 AR subjects enrolled in the PK study are provided in Table 2.
 All subjects were Caucasian and all groups displayed similar baseline characteristics.
-Screening of allergic reactivity to Dactylis glomerata to determine eligibility showed mean TNSS scores (SD) of 6.67 (1.81) at 1 hr and 7.56 (2.28) at 2 hr.
+Screening of allergic reactivity to Dactylis glomerata to determine eligibility showed mean TNSS scores (SD) of 6.67 (1.81) at one hour and 7.56 (2.28) at two hours.